Image reconstruction in quantitative photoacoustic tomography with the simplified $P_2$ approximation: The simplified approximation

 To simplify the analysis, we assume in the following that the absorption coefficient $\sigma_a$ is very small compared to the effective scattering coefficient $(1-g)\sigma_s$, i.e. $\sigma_a\ll (1-g)\sigma_s$.
 Under this assumption, we can neglect the factor $\sigma_a$ in the definitions of the diffusion coefficients $(D, \wt D)$ and the absorption coefficients $\sigma_{an}$ such that

-We note that this assumption is not unfounded, as this is one of the assumptions under which (simplified) $P_N$-type approximations are shown to be valid.
+We note that this assumption is generally required for any diffusive approximations to the radiative transport equation.
 Moreover, in applications of PAT for biological tissues, $\frac{\sigma_a}{(1-g)\sigma_s}$ is on the order of $10^{-2}\ll 1$~\cite{Jacques-PMB13}.

 With the simplification in~\eqref{EQ:Coeff Ass}, the simplified $P_2$ system~\eqref{EQ:SP2} reduces to the following form:

 where

 The corresponding initial pressure field $H^{P_2}$ in~\eqref{EQ:Int Data SP2} remains in the same form.